 next_cursorback ascursorfor the next iteration

-When the API supports both, always choose cursor pagination.
+If the API supports both, pick cursor pagination.
 It handles concurrent writes without data integrity issues.
-The choice between REST, GraphQL, and cursor-friendly patterns is covered in our 2025 API design patterns guide.
+For where this sits in broader API design, see my 2025 API design patterns guide.

 Every production API enforces rate limits.
-When you exceed them, you get a 429 Too Many Requests response.
-Transient 5xx errors require the same treatment: wait and retry.
+When you blow past them, you get 429 Too Many Requests.
+Transient 5xx errors need the same treatment: wait and retry.

-Most APIs tell you their limits in response headers.
-Check for these before you hit the ceiling:
+Most APIs publish their limits in response headers.
+Check them before you hit the ceiling:

 // Parse rate limit headers from HTTP response